 The Ngorongoro Crater is the world’s largest collapsed volcano, forming a spectacular bowl of about 265 square kilometers with sides up to 600 meters deep.
 This natural wonder shelters close to 30.000 animals.
 Overlook this amphitheater, with an impressive and breathtaking beauty, on a private safari.

 Nearly all the big wild animals can be seen in the Ngorongoro Crater.
 The crater is the scene for elephants, lions, cheetahs, hippos, wildebeests, monkeys, zebras, flamingos and the rare black rhino.
 There are however no giraffes in the crater.
 Their legs prevent these animals from making the steep descent into the crater.

 Garden of Eden

-Standing on the crest of the panoramic crater, you can see 600 metres (1800ft) below the giant, pastel-coloured, flat bowl which forms the crater floor.
-It takes time to get used to the staggering dimensions of the crater, with its ever changing clouds, colours, shadows and movement of wildlife.
-No wonder Ngorongoro is justifiably one of the continent’s most famous safari destinations.
+Standing on the crest of the panoramic crater, you can see 600 meters below into the giant, pastel-colored, flat bowl which forms the crater floor.
+It takes time to get used to the staggering dimensions of the crater, with its ever changing clouds, colors, shadows and movement of wildlife.
+No wonder the Ngorongoro Crater is justifiably one of the continent’s most famous safari destinations.

 Book a private safari holiday to the Ngorongoro Crater or visit it just as day trip from Arusha.
 Would you like to enjoy this world wonder a little longer?
 Then spend the night on the crater rim!
 Choose one of these spectacular hotels or lodges close to the Ngorongoro Crater.